Abhinav1217/missing-dots/content/post/Handlooms/baluchari-saree.md

 The Malla kings were great patrons of art and culture which is reflected in its rich architecture and handicrafts.
 The terracotta temples built in the 17th-18th cent. are a world heritage.
 These temple became the inspiration for the motifs which dominates a traditional baluchari saree.

 Baluchari sarees are made using tussar silk and dyed in natural colours.
 These sarees were originally built using traditional _`Jala Loom`_.
-During the revival of baluchari weaving in the 20th century, jala was replaced by the _`Jacquard Technique`_ of weaving The beautiful motifs that dominate the sarees, depicting stories from epics tales, were inspired from the terracotta temples.
+During the revival of baluchari weaving in the 20th century, jala was replaced by the _`Jacquard Technique`_ of weaving The beautiful motifs that dominate the sarees, depicting epics tales, were inspired from the terracotta temples.
 Though all Baluchari sarees have similar designs , they can be categorized on the basis of the thread used in motifs.

 There are three main variation :